 Even though most people like soft, silky sheets and pillowcases, using fabric softener, and/or dryer sheets can reduce the absorbency of natural fibers and cause sheets to be uncomfortable to those who sweat a lot.
-Granted, natural products like Wool Dryer Balls Product Page don’t have this problem. ;) Instead of commercial fabric softener, you may opt for Wool Dryer Balls or adding a half a cup of distilled white vinegar to the final rinse cycle of your sheets to remove any residues that leave them feeling stiff.
+Granted, products like wool dryer balls don’t have this problem. ;) Instead of commercial fabric softener, you may opt for dryer balls or adding a half a cup of distilled white vinegar to the final rinse cycle of your sheets to remove any residues that leave them feeling stiff.

 How to wash pillows